qgist/pluginmanager-qep/QEP.md

 In terms of Python, the following APIs will be changed:

-- `qgis.pyplugin_installer`: This module will be removed (an substituted) entirely.
-It was very likely never meant to be a public API, so this is not expected to cause any disruption.
+- `qgis.pyplugin_installer`: This module will be removed (an substituted) entirely by `qgis.pluginmanager`. `pyplugin_installer` was very likely never meant to be a public API, so this is not expected to cause any disruption.

 In terms of C++, the following classes will be changed: